JetBrains/ideavim/README.md

 Emulator" menu item.
 At this point you must use Vim keystrokes in all editors.

 If you wish to disable the plugin, select the "Tools | Vim Emulator" menu so it is unchecked.
-At this point IDE will work with its regular keyboard shortcuts.
+At this point your IDE will work with its regular keyboard shortcuts.

 Keyboard shortcut conflicts between the Vim emulation and the IDE can be